amanpalariya/console-game/README.md

 Any code following `goto` is not executed.

 ### Button handler
-Button handlers are defined inside state.
+Button handlers are defined inside the state.
 There are five button handlers - `@X`, `@Y`, `@A`, `@B`, `@START`.
 We need not define all the button handlers.